marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     livecd ~ # mount /dev/mapper/vg-root /mnt/gentoo/

-After the precompiled filesystem has been downloaded and the chrooted environment has been set, it is time to compile the kernel for the new installation.
+After the precompiled filesystem has been downloaded and the chrooted environment has been set, the kernel must be compiled.
 The kernel source code can be retrieved through Portage, Gentoo package manager.

     livecd ~ # emerge gentoo-sources

-The version installed with this live image is *linux-3.10.7-gentoo-r1*.
-The configuration procedure is highly hardware dependend.
+The version installed with this live image is *linux-3.10.7-gentoo-r1*, but the configuration procedure is highly hardware dependend.
 Make sure to activate all the necessary modules to support the underlying hardware.
 For instance, a while ago while I was working on a physical machine, I remember having problems with the SATA controller which was supported by sata\_nv module, compiled through